PaulMainwood/PairedComparisons.jl/README.md

 This package provides slightly different functions to work with global algorithms: add_games!, iterate!, predict
 ```
-bt = BT(default_rating = 1.0)  # A convenience function to start with an empty dictionary.
-BT() provides some default values
+bt = BT()

-add_games!(bt, games2) # Add the game(s) from games2 to the Dict structure of players and games inside the Bradley-Terry object
+# Add the game(s) from games2 to the Dict structure of players and games inside the Bradley-Terry object
+add_games!(bt, games2)

 predict(bt, 1, 2) # Give a probability for player 1 to beat player 2
 ```

 ## One-ahead testing

 A convenience function is provided for each function to predict the results of each time period in advance of knowing the results, then fit the algorithm to that day, then iterate again.
 This is helpful when assessing the predictive performance of different algorithms.
-Typical use looks like this:
+Typical usage looks like this:

 ```
 elo = Elo()
 fit!(elo, training_games)
 one_ahead!(elo, testing_games, predict_algorithm = predict)
 ```
-Output is a vector of probabilities for the games provided in the testing_games data frame, all predicted one time period ahead of the actual result, before the algorithm is updated to the actual result.
-The predict algorithm defaults to the standard form for each algorithm, but you can also substitute your own (e.g., if you want to add offsets).
+Output from one_ahead is a vector of probabilities for the games provided in the testing_games data frame, all predicted one time period ahead of the actual result, before the algorithm is updated with the actual results.
+The predict algorithm defaults to the standard form for each algorithm, but you can also substitute your own.